 The Corporation is a sponsor of pension plans for eligible employees.
 The plans include registered defined benefit pension plans and supplemental unfunded arrangements.
-In addition to pensions, the Corporation also provides other post-employment benefits other than pensions for retired employees.
+In addition to pensions, the Corporation also provides OPEBs, other than pensions for retired employees.
 The following is a summary of each type of plan.